 Start with a Google search.
 Seriously, something like “growing businesses in [your location]” would be a decent place to start.
 If they’re growing, they’re hiring.
 And if they’re hiring they might just need you.
 Make a record of clients who fit your target market, which you can add to as needed.

 Research the jobs that you think you’re able to help them fill.
-Some recruiters will do a two-word search, like “customer service” and look no further before they make contact with the hiring company.
+Too many recruiters will do a simple two-word search, like “customer service” and look no further before making contact with the hiring company.
 Rarely will this result in a success story, nor would you expect it to!

 So, armed with information and knowledge, the success rate of your cold calls is much more likely to increase.
 It might feel like slow work - a few meaningful, 20-30 minute phone calls are the best case end result.
 But these calls are a thousand times more beneficial to you and your company’s goals than the same amount of time spent on hundreds of poorly researched, dead-end calls.